Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 the meantime, security researchers can request review access to the security-critical sources

-by emailing info@raven-messager.com — we'd rather you check than take our word for it.
+by emailing info@raven-messager.com.
+We'd rather you check than take our word for it.

 rebuild the App Store binary from public sources and verify it byte-for-byte.
 Until then, the